scrtlabs/secret-raffle/README.md

 Post the account you entered with on the rocket.chat channel.
 We recommend using the account associated with your validator AND adding your validator name with `--memo "name"` when submitting so we can easily identify you.
 If a winner is selected that was not posted on the rocket.chat, did not have a memo when registering, or is not associated with a validator, a new winner will be selected.

-The contract address for the testnet is: `TBD`
+The contract address for the testnet is: `secret1jjwx5eyaz4e4h7w0jyz0dad8e2wm73d8dwkr8c` or label `raffle`

 ## Description
 This is a simple raffle game.
 The 'Raffle Host' will deploy an instance of this contract.